Why your hips hurt and the supplements that help

 Osteoarthritis.
 The cartilage that cushions your hip joints breaks down, leaving bones rubbing on bones whenever you move.
 This causes pain, stiffness and ultimately can cause loss of movement in the joint.
 When someone has a hip replacement, it’s often due to osteoarthritis.

 Trochanteric bursitis.
 The bursa, or fluid-filled sac, at the outside point of the hip becomes inflamed.
-Injury, disease, even posture can be the cause.
+Injury, disease, and even posture can be the cause.
 If you have pain when lying on one side of your body, this could be the cause.

 Tendonitis.
-The tendons that surround the hip become inflamed, irritated or swollen due to injury, overuse or age, as they lose their elasticity.
+The tendons that surround the hip become inflamed, irritated, or swollen due to injury, overuse or age, as they lose their elasticity.
 Tendonitis can lead to immobility because the pain involved in moving the joint can be so intense.

 Osteonecrosis.
 Literally meaning “bone death,” osteonecrosis is a condition that occurs when blood flow to the bone is insufficient.
 Bone cells die, and the bone itself may collapse.
 The hip joint is one of the most common sites for osteonecrosis to occur.